 been invented there.
 Evidence is lacking for Skinner's thesis of diffusion of

+material culture.
 In American Indian Art, Feder described the Ioway as having belonging to the

 Prairie art style area, as well as the role of the Ioway in originating the